masture/TestRocketSim/README.md

 This is a sample app that uses the front-facing camera of your Mac to simulate an iPhone.
 It captures images and displays them in a horizontal scroll view at the bottom.

-This app is designed to test and demonstrate the new feature of using the Mac’s HD FaceTime camera as the iPhone simulator’s camera.
+This app is designed to test and demonstrate the new feature of [RocketSim App](https://www.rocketsim.app/).
+It enables using the Mac’s HD FaceTime camera as the iPhone simulator’s camera.

 It works like a charm!
 The integration is super simple.